グローバルナビゲーションへ

 Enjoying Change and Living with the Garden:

-Saihoji Temple is known worldwide for its Moss Garden.
-In order to welcome a large number of visitors, the temple and its garden is supported by many people and their expert work.
+Saihoji Temple is known worldwide for its "Moss Garden."
+In order to welcome visitors each day, many people and their expert work support the temple and its garden.
 In this series, we spotlight the works of those involved in Saihoji, and we will explore what to support the culture means and what to connect the history means.

 Miyazaki Koji

-Originally from Kobe City in Hyogo Prefecture, Miyazaki joined a landscaping company and gained experience maintaining parks and taking care of roadside trees before joining Saihoji’s landscaping team in 2015.
+Originally from Kobe City in Hyogo Prefecture, Miyazaki joined a landscaping company and gained experience maintaining parks and taking care of roadside trees before joining Saihoji’s gaerdener team in 2015.
 Though he mainly focuses on broom work for the moss, he handles all aspects of garden maintenance, including taking care of plants and making bamboo fences.

 I used to work in landscaping in public green spaces, maintaining parks and roadside trees.
-I had been thinking that I wanted to face nature from a slightly different angle, and by coincidence I happened to see this job ad in the newspaper, so I applied.
+I had been thinking that I wanted to face nature from a slightly different angle, and by coincidence I happened to find this job ad in the newspaper, so I applied.
 I started working here in 2015, making this my ninth year. (as of the time of the interview in April 2023)

 ーA common theme in your previous and current jobs is that they are both related to nature, but are there any differences?

+The approach for work is completely different.
+In my previous job, budgets and schedules were clearly defined, and it was important to work toward deadlines as efficiently as possible.
 However, at Saihoji, we have to figure everything out on our own.
-Instead of rushing to meet deadlines, I try to work carefully and in dialogue with the garden and nature, repeatedly asking questions of myself—and answering them—on a daily basis.
+Instead of rushing, I try to work carefully and in dialogue with the garden and nature, repeatedly asking questions of myself—and answering them—on a daily basis.

 We start the day with a morning walk around the entire garden.
-Looking at the temple grounds every day allows us to sense the changes that occur from day to day, and we decide what needs to be done on any particular day.
+Looking around the temple grounds every day allows us to sense the changes that occur from day to day, and we decide what needs to be done on any particular day.

-During the winter months, we avoid broom work to allow the moss to rest, and we start caring for it again in March.
+On the other hand, during the winter months, we avoid broom work to allow the moss to rest, and we start caring for it again in March.
 The early spring is an important time for moss to store up energy for the entire year, so we watch for the right time to start our broom work and then try to do it all at once.

 In addition to sweeping around the moss, we also maintain the entire garden.
-In the summer and fall, we sometimes take care of the plants and clean the ponds in addition to removing weeds.
+In the summer and fall, we take care of the plants and clean the ponds in addition to removing weeds.

 ーWe see that the brooms you use are made of bamboo.
 Is there anything you pay particular attention to with your tools or work?

+We use three types of bamboo brooms, primarily varying in the level of stiffness.
+The way we sweep also differs from broom to broom.
+When sweeping, you want it to feel like you’re simply catching the fallen leaves.
+If you sweep too hard, you will peel off the moss.
+You don’t need to use much force.
 It is said that there are about 120 varieties of moss.
-We believe that the best way to clean each of these varieties is to use the old-fashioned bamboo brooms, rather than leaf blowers.
+We believe that the best way to take care of each of these varieties is to use the old-fashioned bamboo brooms, rather than leaf blowers.
 This is because broom work is not only about sweeping, but also about being mindful of the moss and other living things in the area.

 We also make the brooms ourselves, using bamboo from the temple grounds.
 We cut the bamboo, remove the branches, and dry it before we can make our brooms.
 We get a sense of attachment to the tools we’ve made, and above all, we believe that a good job starts with taking good care of our tools.